Bardolph-Automation-Inc/bardolph/docs/main.rst

    :caption: Contents:

 **Bardolph** is a facility for controlling `LIFX <https://www.lifx.com>`_ lights through a simple scripting language.
-It can be used to to control lights in an automated way with a minimal syntax.
+It can be used to control lights in an automated way with a minimal syntax.
 The intended audience is people who are pretty good with command-line tools and have some kind of experience with scripting and/or software